Skip to main content

 • Right to know what personal information is sold or shared and to whom.

-• Right to opt-out of processing for the purpose of targeted advertising
+• Right to opt-out of or sharing of personal information for cross-context behavioral advertising

-• Right to opt-out of processing for the purpose of profiling
+• Right to opt-out of processing for the purpose of profiling or targeted advertising

 • Right of no retaliation following opt-out or exercise of other rights